 OBIN is working to make that dream a reality.
-Continuing the storied legacy of Canadian Basic Income advocacy stretching back to the 1970's, OBIN was born from over a dozen local advocacy groups' desire for coordination to create change across the province.
-Our members include advocates, professors, lawyers, policy-makers, business, and civic leaders, those with lived experience of poverty, students, and community activists.
+Continuing the storied legacy of Canadian Basic Income advocacy stretching back to the 1970s, OBIN was born from over a dozen local advocacy groups' desire for coordination to create change across the province.
+Our members include advocates, professors, lawyers, policy-makers, business leaders, civic leaders, those with lived experience of poverty, students, and community activists.

 Read our detailed Background Story.

 OBIN is a voluntary association of individuals and groups across Ontario.
 The structure of OBIN and its direction are fully defined in the Basis of Affiliation.

 OBIN's overall actions are steered by a Co-ordinating Team (C-Team) composed of a facilitator, five co-ordinators, and co-coordinators for each of those positions.

 The C-Team appoints topical teams for different needs and projects on a short-term or long-term basis as required.

 OBIN's local activities are organized and carried out by local Community Action Groups.
 A list of these actions groups can be found on the Take Action page, and members are encouraged to join their local group, or form one if none yet exists.